 I have completed the "Online Course".
 Now, can I just go to the last day of any class and shoot?

 No. As stated above, these courses are distinctly separate for a reason.
 After completing an "Online" course, a student must then attend a special "Field Day" to complete certification.

 When are hunter education classes scheduled in my county?

-Historically, the classes were taught in August, September and October.
-In recent years, with the significant rise in statewide turkey populations, the number of hunter education courses have two annual spikes, one in February and March and another in the August, September and October period.
+Historically, the classes were taught in August, September, and October.
+In recent years, with the significant rise in statewide turkey populations, the number of hunter education courses have two annual spikes, one in February and March and another in the August, September, and October period.
 Since the majority of the hunter education courses are taught by volunteers who also enjoy hunting and outdoor shooting sports, most of the courses are still offered before hunting seasons.
-Waiting until the last minute is not advisable because there are very few courses offered after hunting season starts.
+Waiting until the last minute is not advisable because there are very few courses offered after the hunting season starts.
 Instructors must then give up their own hunting time to teach courses and that is too much to ask of a volunteer.
-Also, TWRA employees are busy working enforcement and biological data collection details and not available to teach courses during this time.
+Also, TWRA employees are busy working on enforcement and biological data collection details and are not available to teach courses during this time.

 When are hunter education "Field Days" scheduled in my county?

 As explained above, most courses and Field Days are scheduled prior to hunting seasons.
 In the case of Field Days, approximately 5 instructors are usually needed to conduct a typical Field Day.
 Since a Field Day only lasts 4 hours, a class of 50 students becomes a major task.
-All the students must be registered in the beginning of class.
+All the students must be registered at the beginning of class.
 Then, while someone teaches the review, one or two instructors must go over each registration form to ensure accuracy and completeness.
-Each student name and date of birth is transferred by hand to the permanent card.
+Each student's name and date of birth are transferred by hand to the permanent card.
 Another instructor will then prepare certificates for the potential graduates.
 Not all volunteer instructors have been trained in administering a "Field Day", so not all offer this option.